Create an Automated Personalization (AP) activity in Adobe Target using the Visual Experience Composer (VEC).

 (Conditional) Click Exclusion Groups to choose any combinations of elements that you want to exclude from the activity.

 Although you can create up to 30,000 experiences in an AP test, the algorithm performs its best when fewer than 10,000 distinct experiences are used.
+This same limit is applied even when the activity has enabled the Dissalow Duplicates option.

 If you do not currently have any exclusion groups included in your activity, click Create Exclusion Group.
 You can filter to create a list that shows only the combinations you want to exclude.
 Name your exclusion group and click Save.